aerosengart/aerosengart.github.io/_posts/2025-02-18-score-test-one-sided.md

 ---
 layout: distill
-title: One-Sided Score Test
+title: One-Sided Score Test For Variance Components
-description: For Variance Components
+description:
 date: 2025-02-18
 tabs: true
-tags: score likelihood theory testing
+tags: likelihood theory score-test testing
-categories: glmms
 # Optionally, you can add a table of contents to your post.
 # NOTES:
 #   - make sure that TOC names match the actual section names